 It is not always necessary that you work in a projectized or strong matrix organization where you have full authority and access to all resources.
 Sometimes you may have to work in different types of organizations such as a balanced matrix organization.

 You can also see project coordinators or project expediters working in a projectized or strong matrix organization for larger projects.
-However, in this case many times they will be reporting to the project manager or the management and their authority will be extremely limited.
+However, in this case they are usually reporting to the project manager or the management and their authority will be extremely limited.

-These two titles have different roles and different power, and this is what I am going to explain to you in this blog post.
+These two titles have different roles and different power, and this is what today we are going to look at in this blog post.

 Okay, let’s get started.